 10.2 Customer Indemnity of Splunk.
-Unless expressly prohibited by applicable law, Customer will defend, and pay all damages (including attorneys’ fees and costs) finally awarded against Splunk, or that are agreed to in a court-approved settlement, to the extent a claim, demand, suit or proceeding is made or brought against a Splunk Entity by a third party (including those brought by a government entity) that: (i) alleges that Customer Content, Customer Applications or Customer’s use of any Service infringes or misappropriates such third party’s patent, copyright, trademark or trade secret, or violates another right of a third party, (ii) arises out of the activities of Users, or (iii) alleges that Customer Content, Customer Applications or Customer use of any Service violates applicable law or regulation (each, a “Splunk Claim”), provided that Splunk: (a) gives Customer prompt written notice of the Splunk Claim, (b) gives Customer sole control of the defense and settlement of the Splunk Claim except that Customer may not settle any Splunk Claim that requires any action or forbearance on Splunk’s part without Splunk’s prior consent (that Splunk will not unreasonably withhold or delay), and (c) Splunk gives Customer all reasonable assistance, at Customer expense.
+Unless expressly prohibited by applicable law, Customer will defend, and pay all damages (including attorneys’ fees and costs) finally awarded against Splunk, or that are agreed to in a court-approved settlement, to the extent a claim, demand, suit or proceeding is made or brought against Splunk or its Affiliates by a third party (including those brought by a government entity) that: (i) alleges that Customer Content, Customer Applications or Customer’s use of any Service infringes or misappropriates such third party’s patent, copyright, trademark or trade secret, or violates another right of a third party; (ii) arises out of the activities of Users; or (iii) alleges that Customer Content, Customer Applications or Customer use of any Service violates applicable law or regulation (each, a “Splunk Claim”), provided that Splunk: (a) gives Customer prompt written notice of the Splunk Claim; (b) gives Customer sole control of the defense and settlement of the Splunk Claim except that Customer may not settle any Splunk Claim that requires any action or forbearance on Splunk’s part without Splunk’s prior consent (that Splunk will not unreasonably withhold or delay); and (c) Splunk gives Customer all reasonable assistance, at Customer expense.

 11. U.S. GOVERNMENT USE OF THE SERVICES